-- 1. Rohatgi, Avantika.
-Global Rights and Perceptions: Call to Awareness and Action (Third Edition 2019) (ISBN-978-1-5165-7226-7 pbk).
+Rohatgi, Avantika.
+Global Rights and Perceptions: Call to Awareness and Action (Third Edition 2020) (ISBN-978-1-5165-8956-2 pbk).
 This required book is published by Cognella Academic Publishing and distributed by University Readers, Inc. The book is now available for purchase through the University Readers' student e-commerce store. (https://students.universityreaders.com/store/).

-- 2. Sold by Patricia McCormick

-- Publisher: Hyperion

-- ISBN: 978-0786851720

-- 3. Enrique's Journey by Sonia Nazario
+You will be required to consult and use your textbook every day in class.